awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 + The name of your snapshot repository
 + A name for the snapshot

 The examples in this chapter use [curl](https://curl.haxx.se/), a common HTTP client, for convenience and brevity\.
-However, if your access policies specify IAM users or roles, however, you must sign your snapshot requests\.
+However, if your access policies specify IAM users or roles, you must sign your snapshot requests\.
 You can use the commented\-out examples in the [sample Python client](#es-managedomains-snapshot-client-python) to make signed HTTP requests to the same endpoints that the curl commands use\.

 To take a manual snapshot, perform the following steps: